geethasathyamurthy/ansible-icd-postgres-actions/README.md

   }
   ```

+  The response payload will include the Action ID for the newly created Schematics Action definition.

-- Create a job that will run the playbook:
+- Create & run the Schematics Job for "wal2json"

-  Make POST request to {url}/v2/jobs using following payload:
+  Use the `POST {url}/v2/jobs` with the following payload:

   Url: https://schematics.cloud.ibm.com